San Bernardino Earthquake Faults Map

 Things to check after a quake -

 1. Check family members/pets in house.
-Call out and don't walk to them.
+If in house, call out and don't walk to them.
 Broken glass and items blocking

 your way will be all over the house floors.